gz/rust-x86/README.md

 ## Features

   * performance-counter: Includes the performance counter information.
-Note this feature can increase compilation time significantly due to large statically generated hash-tables that are included in the source.
-In case you do not need performance-counter information you can disable it using: `cargo build --no-default-features`
+Note this feature can increase compilation time significantly due to large, statically generated hash-tables that are included in the source.
+Therefore, it is disabled by default.

 ## Documentation
  * [API Documentation](https://docs.rs/crate/x86/)